-- 1. I have tried to cut back on my drinking or drug use, but could not always do it. - Y - 2.
-Sometimes when I start drinking or using drugs, it is like something inside me takes over and I end up using more than I want to. - ☐ Y ☐ N - 3.
-I sometimes have such an overwhelming desire to drink or use drugs that I can't think of anything else for a time or until I use. - \\\ Y \\\\ N - I sometimes have an irresistible urge to continue drinking or using drugs once I start. - \\\ Y \\\ N - 5.
-I sometimes drink or use drugs at times and places I know it could cause me problems. - \\\ Y \\\ N - 6.
-I do not think it is possible for me to drink or use just a little.
+- 1. I have tried to cut back on my THC, alcohol, or other drug use, but could not always do it. - 2.
+Sometimes when I start using THC, alcohol, or other drugs, it is like something inside me takes over and I end up using more than I want to. - I sometimes have such an overwhelming desire to use THC, alcohol, or other drugs, that I can't think of anything else for a time or until I use.

+I sometimes have an irresistible urge to continue using THC, alcohol, or other drugs once I start.

+5. I sometimes use THC, alcohol, or other drugs at times and places I know it could cause me problems.

+6. I do not think it is possible for me to make low-risk 1-2-3 drinking choices consistently over an extended period of time.